-Our specialists see infants with clubfoot by appointment at our downtown location and at our outpatient centers throughout the Chicago area.
+Our specialists see infants with clubfoot by appointment at our main hospital and at our outpatient centers throughout the Chicago area.
 We have a dedicated, multidisciplinary team ready to work with your child and your whole family.

 For the best results, we begin therapy and treatment right after birth — ideally around 2 weeks of age for children born at full-term.
 However, we also treat many children successfully who are a little older when they begin their treatments and therapies.
 Most of the children we see for treatment range from infancy to 7 years old.
 After age 6 or 7, the risk of clubfoot returning goes down.